Submillimeter radiation as the thermal component of the Neupert Effect: Origin of the submillimeter emission

-where $A_{20}$ is the flare area in $10^{20}$~cm$^{2}$ and $T_4$ is the brightness temperature at 212~GHz in $10^4$~K.
+where $A_{20}$ is the flare area in $10^{20}$\,cm$^{2}$ and $T_4$ is the brightness temperature at 212\,GHz in $10^4$\,K.

-Following the procedure introduced by \cite{Simoesetal:2017} we calculated the brightness temperature $T_b$ at 212~GHz for two models of the F-CHROMA flare model database\footnote{F-CHROMA model database available at \url{https://www.fchroma.org/?page_id=24}}.
-The database contains more than 90 flare models and it was generated using the code RADYN \citep{CarlssonStein:1995, Allredetal:2015}, starting from a quiet Sun atmospheric model based on VAL-C \citep{VAL81}.
-RADYN solves the coupled, non-linear, equations of hydrodynamics, atomic level populations, radiative transfer in a 1D atmosphere subject to energy input by a beam of accelerated electrons.
-The electron transport and energy deposition is treated by solving the Fokker-Planck equation for an initial electron power-law distribution with spectral index $\delta$, low energy cutoff $E_c$, with an energy flux $F$.
-We only present a brief description of the RADYN code here and note that \cite{Allredetal:2015} should be consulted for more details.
+Following the procedure introduced by \cite{Simoesetal:2017}, we calculated the brightness temperature $T_\mathrm{b}$ at 212\,GHz for two models of the \textsf{F-CHROMA} flare model database (\url{www.fchroma.org/?page_id=24}).
+The database contains more than 90 flare models and it was generated using the code \textsf{RADYN} \citep{CarlssonStein:1995, Allredetal:2015}, starting from a quiet Sun atmospheric model based on VAL-C \citep{VAL81}. \textsf{RADYN} solves the coupled, non-linear, equations of hydrodynamics, atomic level populations, radiative transfer in a 1D atmosphere subject to energy input by a beam of accelerated electrons.
+The electron transport and energy deposition is treated by solving the Fokker--Planck equation for an initial electron power--law distribution with spectral index $\delta$, low-energy cutoff $E_\mathrm{c}$, with an energy flux $F$.
+We only present a brief description of the \textsf{RADYN} code here and note that \cite{Allredetal:2015} should be consulted for more details.